SichangHe/internet_route_verification/ARTIFACTS.md

 After generating files using Shell-Evcxr, the files are written to `./`, so you may need to Gzip and move the generated files to `./scripts/`.

+> [!NOTE]\
+> After some of the instructions,
+> we attach the corresponding GitHub issue number for reference.

 ### Generating `as_neighbors_vs_rules`

 In Shell-Evcxr,
 follow the instructions in `./route_verification/src/evcxr_examples/as_neighbors_vs_rules.rs`.
 [#60](https://github.com/SichangHe/internet_route_verification/issues/60).

 ### Generating `as_compatible_with_bgpq3`